 When are ATYP students identified?

 The timeline for identification is very important.
-Students MUST have completed either testing at a designated NUMATS center, or have taken the ACT or SAT by the FEBRUARY TESTING DATES in order for their scores to get to us by April.
-Screening occurs in May and all students meet with their instructors and begin the summer online portion of the program the first week of June.
+Students MUST have completed either testing at a designated NUMATS center, or have taken the ACT or SAT by the APRIL TESTING DATES in order for their scores to get to us by early May.
+Screening occurs in late May and all students meet with their instructors and begin the summer reading and online portion of the program in June.